 The agenda is prepared by and for industry professionals, and will include the most interesting topics, currently pertinent to the field:

-♦ Tone from the Top – A CCO led presentation defining leadership & commitment.
+♦ Tone from the Top – A General Counsel led presentation defining leadership & commitment.

 ♦ Why building a culture of ethics and compliance is a competitive advantage?